Why was a Productivity Center even needed?

 With Agenda, we were able to fix the issue of users being able to see their work in only one week increments.
 With the new infinite scroll list, users can now easily scroll to view all scheduled work.
 Furthermore, Tasks with start dates now display under the start date instead of the due date.
 This fixed a major pain point by making it easier to know when a Task starts, rather than learning about it when it's due.

-We decided that selecting an item would open up a modal for multiple reasons.
-This is because Tasks contain expandable elements, and we wanted to avoid nested expand/collapse elements.
+We decided that selecting an item would open up a modal as this was preferred by internal users.
+Tasks also contain expandable elements, and we wanted to avoid nested expand/collapse elements.
 Furthermore, each task could now have its own unique URL which makes internal and Enterprising sharing (sharing outside of the company) much easier.
+We also wanted to use modals to replace our old pattern of Slideouts which users had a lot of complaints about.

 We created a digest of unread Conversations.
 One of the great aspects of this new feature is the ability to mark all or singular Conversations as 'Read'.
 This allows for a quick clearing of notifications.
 Another feature we implemented is the ability to mute (unfollow) a Conversation straight from the digest.
 Hovering over the bell icon displays a tooltip saying 'Mute'.

 To conserve real estate, we decided that hovering over a Conversation would allow the user to Reply.
-However, due to Engineering constraints, the implementation of the Reply functionality was punted for later.
+However, we were unable to do so due to Engineering constraints.

 Throughout this whole process, we consistently collaborated with engineers and PMs.
 With every design made, I took into account Winmore's vision and roadmap of the product, such as Enterprise sharing and modals.
 Modals were a completely new component introduced with Home and are replacing slideouts in our app.
 They're also being used for other new features such as To-Dos.
 Buyers expressed happiness that they could view their work in more than just one-week increments.